The Big Questions = IFAQ

 Unless otherwise stated all articles are by Tad Boniecki.
 You are welcome to copy, print or quote from any of these essays, unless otherwise specified.
 If quoting please acknowledge the source.
 Since most are too long to read comfortably on the screen, printing them might be a good idea.

 In 2007 I received one of the most interesting emails ever from someone who had chanced upon my website.
 This led to a long, lucid and, to my mind, fascinating correspondence about what is normally referred to as "enlightenment".
 My correspondent, Alan, claimed to be a regular guy who had reached this much sought-after goal.
 He wrote that I too could do so.
-I have condensed our correspondence and tried to make it into a coherent presentation.
-Posted 12 February 2008.
+I have condensed our correspondence and tried to make it into a coherent presentation (posted 12 February 2008).
+Here is another, perhaps similar experience.
+Then in August 2015, Jamie wrote to me about his experience of selflessness.
+I am convinced that these three people are completely honest and sincere, ie that they did experience what they claim.

 Consciousness This article is an exploration of the meaning and inter-relationship of consciousness and time.
 It also addresses the question of the nature of the self and its claim to existence.
-10 pages, 9345 words.
-Written in September 1996, posted 4 June 2000.
+9345 words.
+Written in September 1996, posted in June 2000, updated in September 2012.

 Introspection Is enlightenment to be found by seeking the self or by dismissing it as an illusion?
 Is the internal world as real as the external one?
-10 pages, 6633 words.
-Written in 1993, posted 4 June 2000.
+6633 words.
+Written in 1993, posted in June 2000.

 Projection An investigation of the nature and prevalence of psychological projection, ie mistaking the noises of the mind for reality.
-12 pages, 9269 words.
-Written in 1992, posted 4 June 2000.
+9269 words.
+Written in 1992, posted in June 2000.

 Things An enquiry regarding the nature of separate existence.
 If a thing is a separate entity then is there such a thing as a thing?
-10 pages, 6861 words.
-Written in 1994, posted 4 June 2000.
+6861 words.
+Written in 1994, posted in June 2000.

-The Spirit of Our Times This essay was inspired by a piece written by Bochenski.
+The Spirit of Our Times This essay was inspired by a piece written by Jozef Maria Bochenski.
 He tried to identify our zeitgeist, ie the spirit of our era, as distinct from the spirit of mediaeval or enlightenment times.
 I present his views then I give my dissenting opinions.
-5 pages, 2533 words.
-Written in 1991, posted 4 June 2000.
+2533 words.
+Written in 1991, posted in June 2000.

 Other big questions: